smwoll/smwoll/README.md

 I've worked on enterprise Drupal sites, and campaign WordPress sites from large to small.
 Check out [my portfolio](https://skyland.dev/).

 🔭 I’m currently working on modern, scalable theming for WordPress.
-💬 Ask me about websites to tell your story, advance progress, and do something good.
+💬 Ask me about the web can help you tell your story, advance progress, and do something good.
 📫 How to reach me: skylandwoll@gmail.com
 😄 Pronouns: He/Him
 ⚡ Fun fact: I was almost named Skywalker